KissLog-net/KissLog.Documentation/source/on-premises/installation/local-server/troubleshooting.rst

 .. contents:: Table of contents
    :local:

-Some of the common reasons for which the KissLog server can fail to run include:
+Some of the common reasons for which the logBee server can fail to run include:

-- ``Configuration\KissLog.json`` configuration errors
+- ``Configuration\logBee.json`` configuration errors
 - Services connectivity errors (such as SQL or MongoDB)
 - SQL permissions errors